 Whatever type of hashtag you choose, the bottom line is that you want people to use it.
 The more it gets used, the more your brand and its associated images will be spread organically throughout Instagram.
 So, there is no point having a hashtag if you don’t let anybody know about it.

 First things first, mention your hashtag(s) in your bio!
-You would be amazed at how many brands completely ignore this, and assume the their followers know exactly how you would like to be tagged.
+You would be amazed at how many brands completely ignore this, and assume that their followers know exactly how you would like to be tagged.
 So, don’t leave any room for doubt.
-Spell it out, loud and clear, making sure all your content easily discoverable through accurate hashtags.
+Spell it out, loud and clear, making sure all your content is easily discoverable through accurate hashtags.

 If you are really serious about embracing social media this means including your hashtag on more than just your Instagram page.
-Think about including it on the homepage of your website, or integrate it into your digital advertising campaigns.
+Think about including it on the homepage of your website or integrating it into your digital advertising campaigns.
 You could even go a step further and print it on your branded packaging, reminding your customer of exactly what hashtag to use when they get that product home.
 Social media is most effective when your audience is interactive, so don’t be afraid to promote this interactivity in the real world.